NYC School Zone Speed Cameras Law Goes Into Effect

 What To Do If You Get A Ticket From A NYC School Zone Speeding Camera

-These new NYC school zone speed cameras will be issuing tickets left and right to unwary drivers.
+These new school zone speed cameras will be issuing tickets left and right to unwary drivers.
 If you receive a camera speeding ticket in the mail, you only have a few options.
 You can pay the $50 fee or you can fight the ticket with the help of a speeding ticket attorney.

-Call or text a picture of your NYC School Zone Speeding Camera ticket to 917-426-2WIN (2946) or email us at info@myticketsnyc.com for a free consultation today.
+Call or text a picture of your NYC School Zone Speeding Camera ticket to 917-426-2WIN (2946).
+Or email us at info@myticketsnyc.com for a free consultation today.